Saturday, June 25, 2016

 “Opening Night” premiere, Photo by Jose A Hermosillo, Copyrights, 2016

-2016 will be considered the “Year of the Diversity” in LA Film Festival, regardless of the considerable reduction of foreign films selected.
+2016 will be considered the “Year of the Diversity” in the LA Film Festival, regardless of the considerable reduction of foreign films selected.

 “Dreamstates” Photo by Jose A Hermosillo, Copyrights, 2016

-All the different communities were well represented: the Afro-American, Indian-American, Mexican-American, Asian-American, Middle Eastern, Latinos, Jewish, people with disabilities, the millenniums, the immigrants and the LGBT community too.
+All the different communities were well represented: the Afro-American, Indian-American, Mexican-American, Asian-American, Middle Eastern, Latinos, Jewish, people with disabilities, the millenniums, the immigrants, and the LGBT community too.

 Women Filmmakers.
 Photo by Jose A Hermosillo, Copyrights, 2016